Silicon Valley councilman indicted in 49ers report leak

 Becker then allegedly lied to the grand jury about the leak, prosecutors said, prompting the criminal charges.

 The 49ers play in Levi’s Stadium in the city of Santa Clara, about 35 miles (56.33 kilometers) south of San Francisco.
-The team did not immediately respond to a request for comment.
+Santa Clara County is broadly considered home to Silicon Valley.

+The city of Santa Clara owns the stadium and leases it to the team; fighting between the two groups has led to ethics complaints, legal disputes and years of bad blood.

+Al Guido, the team’s president, and Larry MacNeil, the former CFO who worked extensively on the team’s stadium project, were named in the indictment as witnesses who spoke to the criminal grand jury for Becker’s indictment.

 Prosecutors say the team has bankrolled Becker’s political career by spending $3.2 million through independent expenditure committees for his 2020 city council race, which he won, as well as his unsuccessful 2022 mayoral bid.